-A parent conference (re-entry meeting) with the Principal or his/her designee is strongly encouraged before students who are suspended return to school.
+A parent conference (re-entry meeting) with the Principal or the principal's designee is strongly encouraged before students who are suspended return to school.
 This conference will be used to promote the engagement of the parents or guardians in discussions of the student's misconduct and to assist the student in re-engaging with the school community.